master-harvey/shortURLs/README.md

 Use the AWS CDK to quickly deploy an S3 backed redirection machine.
 Use the UI or the lambda url to add and remove redirects.

-Add the URL variable to cdk.json, then deploy to your AWS account and default region using the AWS CDK using the command:
+To create your own URL shortening service in S3 simply clone the repo and use the commands:

+`npm i`

- `cdk deploy`
+`cdk deploy -c URL=your.URL`

+Then configure your DNS records using the output from the deployment.

 Thinking of adding authorized apigw to replace lambda+URL, frontend ui, etc